CNES/demcompare/readme.md

 The coregistration algorithm is based on the Nuth & Kääb universal coregistration method.

 dem_compare provides a wide variety of standard metrics and allows one to classify the statistics.
-The default behavior classifies the stats by slope ranges but one can provides any other data to classify the stats from.
+The default behavior classifies the stats by slope ranges but one can provide any other data to classify the stats from.

 A comparison report can be compiled as html or pdf documentation with statistics printed as tables and plots.